 The role that television production plays in encouraging a “preferred meaning or reading” and the issue of misreading signs.

-Finally he presents three types of codes, dominant or hegemonic, professional, and negotiated, and shows how they affect the viewer’s connotative meaning.
+Finally, he presents three types of codes — dominant or hegemonic, professional, and negotiated — and shows how they affect the viewer’s connotative meaning.

 Many studies focus on levels of demand for sport.
-Through review of relevant literature Borland & MacDonald (2003) suggest lessons for decision-makers in both the professional sport industry and in government.
-They claim that there is still much to be learnt about demand for professional sport, and that there are no simple lessons to be drawn from existing literature.
-But important messages do emerge from studies of demand for attendance with regard to effects of uncertainty of outcome, quality of contest, and quality of viewing.
-Dietschy (2013) looks at attendance in a comparison examination of the relationship between a European-dominated FIFA and the rest of the football world.
-The conclusion of this study is that the history of the relations between FIFA and Latin American, Asian, and African football associations shows that FIFA’s construction of world football was no mere imperialistic operation.
-Others study attendance from different approaches, like Greenwell (2001) that examined levels of demand for sports with a conceptual framework that looked at the physical facility along with the core product and service processes, as they contributed to customer satisfaction and profitability.
-Or Giulianotti & Robertson (2004) that focused on the effect of globalization of football.
+In a review of the relevant literature, Borland and MacDonald (2003) suggest lessons for decision makers in both the professional sports industry and in government.
+They claim that there is still much to be learned about demand for professional sport, and that there are no simple lessons to be drawn from the existing literature.
+But important messages do emerge from studies on demand for attendance with regard to the effects of uncertainty of outcome, quality of contest, and quality of viewing.
+Dietschy (2013) looks at attendance in a comparative examination of the relationship between a Europe-dominated FIFA and the rest of the football world.
+The study concludes that the history of the relations between FIFA and Latin American, Asian, and African football associations shows that FIFA’s construction of world football was no mere imperialistic operation.
+Other researchers have studied attendance from different approaches.
+Among them are Greenwell (2001), who examines levels of demand for sports with a conceptual framework that looks at the physical facility along with the core product and service processes, as they contribute to customer satisfaction and profitability.
+There is also work by Giulianotti and Robertson (2004), which focuses on the effect of the globalization of football.

-To better understand this factor, some data about attendance and audience will be presented next.
-Data of occupancy rates across Europe showed that the stadiums in England have a 96% occupancy that is the highest in the continent, followed by Germany with 92% and The Netherlands with 87%.
-Next is Belgium 74%, Spain and France very close with 68% and 67% respectively.
-In the low end of the list is Italy with 55% and last with the smallest attendance rate – Portugal with 26% (Schnater 2016), in Israel this percentage is 44.5% (Daskal 2016).
+To better understand this factor, it is useful to examine data on attendance and audience.
+Data on occupancy rates across Europe show that the stadiums in England have a 96% occupancy, which is the highest on the continent, followed by Germany with 92% and the Netherlands with 87%.
+Next is Belgium with 74%, and Spain and France close with 68% and 67% respectively.
+Italy sits toward the bottom of the list with 55%, and Portugal comes in last with an attendance rate of 26% (Schnater 2016).
+The occupancy rate in Israel is 44.5% (Daskal 2016).

 Table 1.2.
 Comparison of the methodologies used in studies with attendance as a factor